gfrogat/tpp_airflow/SETUP.md

 ## Environment Settings

-Environment settings for the containers running Airflow are stored in `airflow.env`.
+Environment settings for the containers running Airflow are stored in `.docker.env`.
 Docker-compose additionaly needs additional environment variables which are stored in `.env`.

 Create a new `.env` file from the `.env.template` template and you are good to go.